lucas-zillmer/React-Project/README.md

 ![HooBank](https://i.ibb.co/BK1Hn0x/Screenshot-2022-08-08-at-4-05-48-PM.png)

-Thanks to <a href="https://github.com/adrianhajdin" target="_blank"> https://github.com/adrianhajdin </a> for the excellent course on developing in React and TailWind CSS, and Hoobank for the beautiful UI/UX Design.
+Thanks to <a href="https://github.com/adrianhajdin" target="_blank">Adrian Hajdin</a> for the excellent course on developing in React and TailWind CSS, and Hoobank for the beautiful UI/UX Design.
 This was a fun and learningful experience!

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: